 - Horizon Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month in the Horizon Rate Zone is an increase of approximately 9 cents or 0.35%; - Brampton Hydro Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 43 cents or 1.75%; - PowerStream Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 35 cents or 1.21%; - Enersource Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 46 cents or 1.80%; and - Guelph Rate Zone Price Cap adjustment under the OEB's Price Cap IR.
-The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 20 cents or 0.68%.
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month in the Horizon Rate Zone is an increase of approximately 75 cents or 2.77%; - Brampton Hydro Rate Zone Price Cap adjustment and incremental capital funding under the OEB's Price Cap IR.
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 61 cents or 2.44%; - PowerStream Rate Zone Price Cap adjustment and incremental capital funding under the OEB's Price Cap IR.
+The resulting change to the distribution portion of the bill for a typical residential customer consuming 750 kWh per month is an increase of approximately 57 cents or 1.95%;

-Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2020 and 2019
+Notes to the Consolidated Financial Statements (in millions of Canadian dollars) for the years ended December 31, 2021 and 2020